Hackers (video game)

 Hackers is an independent strategy game developed by Trickster Arts for Android and iOS.
 Hackers is a cyberwarfare strategy game, and has been likened to the video game Uplink.
-On iOS the game has an added suffix: Hackers - Join the Cyberwar.
+On iOS, the game has an added suffix: Hackers - Join the Cyberwar.

+Gameplay

 Players take on the role of a Hacker during a fictional First World Cyberwar.
 Players can develop and secure their own virtual 3D network and hack various targets around the world.
-Players can research programs, hack networks to increase their reputation and resources, and compete against other countries.
+Players can research programs and hack networks to increase their reputation and resources, and compete against other countries.
 The overarching strategy is to build a robust enough network to protect your data, while finding the best tools to use against others.
 The game features 70+ story missions with multiple ways to defeat them.
-There are also player-created networks to be infiltrated, which raise the position of your country on the global leaderboard.
+There are also player-created networks to be infiltrated, which raises the position of your country on the global leaderboard.
 The game also has a developed ARG, starting from an in-game mission.

 Plot

 Hackers takes place in an alternate reality, where a piece of software (codenamed Ergo) was designed to make hacking into systems easier.
 The software has been made available to the public, so that anyone and everyone can get into hacking.
-But unlike real-world hacking which consists of command line usage and programming, this alternate reality puts systems and the hacking process into a GUI (Graphical User Interface) to make things easier to try and hack other people.
+But unlike real-world hacking which consists of command line usage and programming, this alternate reality puts systems and the hacking process into a GUI (graphical user interface) to make things easier to try and hack other people.

 The game starts you out performing simple hacks with a recently met acquaintance called "Marty".
-As the game progresses you are introduced to other characters representing various factions such as StormCorp, MIRAGE, Cyber Alliance, Eastern Coalition and DejaVu.
-During the course of the story you get to experience various security, activist and terrorist missions that test your skills as a hacker.
+As the game progresses, you are introduced to other characters representing various factions such as StormCorp, MIRAGE, Cyber Alliance, Eastern Coalition and DejaVu.
+During the course of the story, you get to experience various security, activist and terrorist missions that test your skills as a hacker.

 Development

 The game was developed in-house by Trickster Arts.
 The game was developed in Unity Engine.
 Development was started in Summer 2014.
-While working on Hero of Many the developers started working in parallel on another project.
+While working on Hero of Many, the developers started working in parallel on another project.
 This project was cancelled for design reasons and Hackers was created from old gaming design notes out of the desire to keep the company going.
 Hackers was announced at Game Access '16 on 16 April 2016.

 The music was composed by Matúš Široký.
 The Hackers: Original Soundtrack was released via Bandcamp on October 5, 2017.
 Sounds were produced by Marek Horváth.